hydrodynamicstability/AndrewCarnegie/README.md

 - C. Tong (2019).
 [Statistical inference enables bad science; statistical thinking enables good science](https://doi.org/10.1080/00031305.2018.1518264).  *The American Statistician*, **73** (Sup 1): 246-261.
 - J. W. Tukey (1962).
 [The future of data analysis](https://doi.org/10.1214/aoms/1177704711).  *Annals of Mathematical Statistics*, 33:  1-67.

+### Recommended reading

+I cite a number of biographies of Andrew Carnegie in my *Chance* article.
+At one time his definitive biography was considered to be the one by Joseph Frazier Wall, but David Nasaw's has come to surpass it.
+Not all readers will have the appetite for a lengthy biography though; for such readers I recommend Harold Livesay's biography, which is a fast read, and also the inspiration for my interest in Carnegie's business analytics, a topic Livesay is particularly strong on.

+I strongly recommend all statisticians to read Breiman's "Two Cultures" paper.
+I am currently reading Kay and King's *Radical Uncertainty*, and in my opinion, the earlier parts of the book should also be recommended to all statisicians as well as those who use data to make decisions.